MarkAdell/my_articles/self_joins_practical_examle/README.md

 We performed a LEFT JOIN on the `customer_events` table (a) with itself (b).
 This retrieves all rows from the left table (a) along with their matching rows from the right table (b) based on the specified join conditions.

 Rows from the right table (b) will have `NULL` values for unmatched rows, meaning that there are no subsequent `'created_order'` events for the same customer.
-We want to include these rows only, and that is what the `b.customer_id IS NULL` condition does.
+We want to include these rows only and exclude the rest, and that is what the `b.customer_id IS NULL` condition does.

-Query output:
+Query Output:

 | customer_id |
 |-------------|